-- 7.2.1.1 To coordinate the provision of municipal water and the collection of wastewater for domestic consumption, industrial uses (not including for cooling purposes) and fire-fighting. - To apply lifecycle cost analysis and full cost recovery to water and wastewater services reflecting economic, social and environmental costs. - 7.2.1.3 To coordinate with the Region the delivery of water and wastewater infrastructure required to support future growth, particularly in intensification areas and the 'Future Urban Area'. - 7.2.1.4 To coordinate the provision of municipal water and wastewater infrastructure capacity with development approvals to ensure both regional and local services are available prior to issuance of building permits. - 7.2.1.5 To phase the allocation of municipal water and wastewater servicing capacity to new development or redevelopment in the urban area and the 'Future Urban Area' in accordance with the policies of this Plan, criteria established by Council, and in accordance with York Region's servicing allocation.
-Council may delay or phase the timing of the development based on availability of municipal water and wastewater collection capacity. - 7.2.1.6 To require all new development or redevelopment within the urban area and the 'Future Urban Area' to be on full municipal water and wastewater treatment services except on lands designated 'Residential Estate', in which the primary supply of water and disposal of wastewater is generally from private sources. - 7.2.1.7 To work with the Region and the development community to achieve water conservation in keeping with York Region's Long Term Water Conservation Strategy. - 7.2.1.8 To work with the Region and the development community to reduce the amount of inflow and infiltration in both local and Regional wastewater systems in keeping with York Region's Inflow and Infiltration Reduction Strategy. - 7.2.1.9 To ensure that applications for development approval are accompanied by the appropriate servicing study as identified in Section 10.6.2 of this Plan.
-The City may require that a servicing study address the impact of the development approval on an area extending beyond the site of the application. - 7.2.1.10 To require landowners within the urban area to connect to municipal services at no cost to Markham where municipal water and wastewater services are available. - 7.2.1.11 To only permit individual private on-site wastewater systems where no adverse impact to soil or groundwater quality is demonstrated to the satisfaction of Markham and subject to the Oak Ridges Moraine

-Conservation Plan and the Greenbelt Plan where applicable, or other regulations and senior government public health policies.

-To encourage the safe and effective maintenance of private wells and individual private on-site wastewater systems in order to protect and improve groundwater quality.
+- 7.2.1.3 To coordinate with the Region the delivery of water and wastewater infrastructure required to support future growth, particularly in intensification areas and the 'Future Urban Area'. - 7.2.1.4 To coordinate the provision of municipal water and wastewater infrastructure capacity with development approvals to ensure services are available prior to issuance of building permits. - 7.2.1.5 To phase the allocation of municipal water and wastewater servicing capacity to new development or redevelopment in the urban area and the 'Future Urban Area' in accordance with the policies of this Plan and criteria established by Council.
+Council may delay or phase the timing of the development based on availability of municipal water and wastewater collection capacity. - 7.2.1.6 To require all new development or redevelopment within the urban area and the 'Future Urban Lands' to be on full municipal water and wastewater treatment services except on lands designated 'Residential Estate', in which the primary supply of water and disposal of wastewater is generally from private sources. - 7.2.1.7 To work with the Region and the development community to achieve water conservation in keeping with York Region's Long Term Water Efficiency Strategy. - 7.2.1.8 To work with the Region and the development community to reduce the amount of inflow and infiltration in both local and Regional wastewater systems in keeping with York Region's Inflow and Infiltration Reduction Strategy. - 7.2.1.9 To ensure that applications for development approval are accompanied by the appropriate servicing study as identified in Section 9.6.2 of this Plan. - 7.2.1.10 To encourage landowners within the urban area to decommission private wells and individual private on-site wastewater systems where municipal water and wastewater treatment services are available, and to connect to municipal services at no cost to Markham. - 7.2.1.11 To only permit individual private on-site wastewater systems where no adverse impact to soil or groundwater quality is demonstrated to the satisfaction of Markham and subject to the Oak Ridges Moraine Conservation Plan and the Greenbelt Plan where applicable, or other regulations and senior government public health policies. - 7.2.1.12 To encourage the safe and effective maintenance of private wells and individual private on-site wastewater systems in order to protect and improve groundwater quality.